Mathematical joke: Humorous numbers

 The number 42 appears prominently in the Douglas Adams trilogy The Hitchhiker's Guide to the Galaxy, where it is portrayed as "the answer to the ultimate question of life, the universe, and everything".
 This number appears as a fixed value in the TIFF image file format and its derivatives (including, for example, the ISO standard TIFF/EP), where the content of bytes 2–3 is defined as 42: "An arbitrary but carefully chosen number that further identifies the file as a TIFF file".

 The number 69 is commonly used in reference to a group of sex positions in which two people align to perform oral sex, thus becoming mutually inverted like the numerals 6 and 9.
 Because of this association, "69" has become an internet meme and is known as "the sex number" in some communities.

+The number 420 is cannabis culture slang for cannabis consumption, especially smoking around the time 4:20 p.m., and also refers to cannabis-oriented celebrations that take place annually on April 20, which is "4/20" in U.S. date form.

 In the context of numerical humor, one classic example is the joke, "Why was six afraid of seven?
 Because seven eight (ate) nine!"
 The humor in this statement originates from a linguistic play on numbers and fundamental arithmetic.